-On February 4, 2019, Russian prosecutors announced that they were reopening an the investigation into the Dyatlov Pass Incident.
+On February 4, 2019, Russian prosecutors announced that they were reopening the investigation into the Dyatlov Pass Incident.
 This is one of the most puzzling mysteries of the modern era.

 In January 1959, Igor Dyatlov was a twenty-three-year-old radio engineering student at the Ural Polytechnical Institute, now known as the Ural Federal University.
-Dyatlov was an elite skier and hiker, and he assembled a group of nine fellow students to accompany him on a 16-day expedition that would cover 190 miles across the North Ural mountains of Otorten and Kholat Syakhl.
+Dyatlov was an elite skier and hiker, and he assembled a group of nine fellow students to accompany him on a 16-day expedition that would cover 190 miles (305 km) across the North Ural mountains of Otorten and Kholat Syakhl.

 The eight men and two women all had Grade II-hiker certification with ski tour experience, and after completing the upcoming expedition, they would receive what at the time was the Soviet Union's highest certification possible, Grade III.

 In the early morning of January 25, 1959, the group arrived by train at the town of Ivdel, then took a truck to Vizhai, the last inhabited settlement before their trek.
 There, they purchased loaves of bread to add to their supplies.

 On January 27th, they began their trek, and the next day a member of the group, Yuri Yudin, complained of feeling unwell and returned to Vizhai.

 The remaining nine continued on.
 They included Igor Dyatlov, 23, Yuri Doroshenko, 21, Lyudmila Dubinina, 20, Yuri Krivonischenko, 23, Alexander Kolevatov, 24, Zinaida Kolmogorova, 22, Rustem Slobodin, 23, Nikolai Thibeaux-Brignolles, 23, and Semyon Zolotaryov, 38.